pallasite99/PizzaWebsite/README.md

 The project requires Apache Tomcat 8.5.xx and MySQL 5.7.xx (or above) to run.
 __________________________________________________________________________________________________

-Contents of zip file -
-  (1) .war file -- also includes Java sources.
-  (2) .sql file -- the MySQL script for replicating the database that we tested.
-  (3) .png images -- expected output from our tests.

 __________________________________________________________________________________________________

 To run the project the database needs to be setup -